 Sponsored by the Guild/Sponsored by the Cult (3)

 Someone has sponsored your journey.
 You may enter play with 18 rare or wyrd materials that are necessary to casting spells or rites off of your starting rites/spells list.
+You may also choose to sub six rare or wyrd materials for one relevant crafted material, for a total of three.
 These items must be part of those spells or rituals.
 However, you do owe your sponsor a favor that they can come to collect at any time.

 This may only be taken one time.
 If this perk is purchased by a non-mage or non-cultist for the additional glory cost of buying a perk “off culture,” then the player may enter play with 18 random rare or wyrd items.